wduquette/joe/mdbook/src/patterns.md

 ## Binding Variables

-We've seen binding variables in most of the examples shown above.
+We've seen binding variables in the examples shown above.
 A binding variable is a variable name that appears within the pattern and is assigned the corresponding value in the match target.